symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 --------------

-Call me crazy, but after reading this part, you should be comfortable with moving things around and making Symfony works for you.
+Call me crazy, but after reading this part, you should be comfortable with moving things around and making Symfony work for you.
 Everything is done in Symfony to stand out of your way.
 So, feel free to rename and move directories around as you see fit.